murrant/collect/readme.md

 Lovingly split by Matt Stauffer for [Tighten Co.](http://tighten.co/), with a kick in the butt to finally do it from [@assertchris](https://github.com/assertchris).

+Ported to PHP 5.3 by Tony Murray for [LibreNMS](http://www.librenms.org/).

 ## Installation

 With [Composer](https://getcomposer.org):